felipecepluki/schoolgrades/README.md

 - [React](https://pt-br.reactjs.org/)
 - [React Native](https://reactnative.dev/)
 - [Javascript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript)
-&nbsp;

 # Design
 The design of this app was made using [Figma](https://www.figma.com/).
-It is available at [School Grades](https://www.figma.com/file/8nADgFXJaOXiPB14g1Eug9/schoolgrades?node-id=0%3A1)
+It is available at [School Grades](https://www.figma.com/file/8nADgFXJaOXiPB14g1Eug9/schoolgrades?node-id=0%3A1).

-&nbsp;
+The gif present at the beginning of this readme was made using [GIPHY](https://giphy.com/)

 # Contribution
 Contribute freely to this project, as long as you contribute in accordance with the MIT license guidelines.